by: Sarah Eller and Sana Johnson, 2017-2018 Work First Fellows

 Why has participation in the gig economy increased so dramatically in recent years?

-Many point to shifts in technology and increased internet accessibility as the main catalysts behind this change.
+Many point to shifts in technology and increased internet accessibility as the main catalysts for this change.
 According to the Pew Research Center, a record 77 percent of Americans today own smartphones.
 These smartphones are equipped with the ability to connect users to a seemingly never-ending and always-growing sea of apps designed to match freelancers looking for gigs with employers looking to hire short-term.
 Apps like Uber allow average, everyday people with no commercial driving experience (except in NYC) to make money on the side without committing to a fixed schedule.
 Similar sites like Care.com connect babysitters, nannies, house cleaners, and senior care aides with local opportunities in an instant.

 The economy has also played a major role in the observed increases in independent work.
 The Great Recession in 2008 and the years of slow progress that followed forced many who lost their full-time positions to seek out nontraditional employment opportunities.
 Working freelancing or gig jobs allowed many impacted by the economic recession to keep their heads above water.

 The shift away from traditional nine-to-five work has been a welcome change for many.
-Nontraditional work provides instant gratification for tech savvy smartphone users and flexibility in scheduling for those who need it.
+Nontraditional work provides instant gratification for tech-savvy smartphone users and flexibility in scheduling for those who need it.
 It also is a great source of supplemental income for even those people who have been able to hang on to their full-time jobs.
 And for people who work in seasonal job sectors, like retail and agriculture, gigs are great at filling in the gaps between steady work.

 There are consequences of an economy dominated by gig work.
 For those working independently, income is never guaranteed, and for many, there can be long periods of time between payments.
 Where full-time work guarantees consistency and stability, gig work almost never does.